 The Significance of Palm Sunday

-Palm Sunday commemorates Jesus’ triumphal entry into Jerusalem, an event that is so important it’s mentioned in all four gospels.[1]
+Palm Sunday marks Jesus’ triumphant entry into Jerusalem, an event so significant that it’s recorded across all four gospels.

-Early on Palm Sunday morning, Jesus commissioned two disciples to go to a nearby village to commandeer a donkey and its colt.
-Both animals were later returned to their owner.
-Jesus would be the first person to ever ride the colt.
+Early on Palm Sunday, Jesus sent two disciples to a village to fetch a donkey and its colt.
+Jesus was the first to ride the young colt.
+After he rode into Jerusalem, both animals were returned to their owner.

 Unrealistic Expectations

-Palm Sunday occurs five days before Passover, the Jewish Feast that celebrates God’s deliverance of Israel from slavery in Egypt.
-The crowd’s expectation was for Jesus to lead them against the Romans and bring salvation to Israel as Moses did.
+Palm Sunday falls five days before Passover, the Jewish feast celebrating God’s deliverance of Israel from slavery in Egypt.
+The crowd expected Jesus to lead them against the Romans and to bring salvation to Israel as Moses did.

-By spreading garments and waving and scattering palm branches, the people paid royal homage to King Jesus.
-And they sang words from The Great Hallel, Psalms of praise (111-118) that were used extensively at Passover.
+The excitement was clear.
+As the crowd paid royal homage to King Jesus by laying garments, waving, and scattering palm branches, they also sang words from The Great Hallel, Psalms of praise (111-118) commonly used at Passover.

 Hosanna!